VirusGenomics/ViPeaQ/README.md

 	-c	Expected FPK thershold to apply local lambda correction - default: 10 -x	Percentile threshold for filtering the host input FPK distribution, setting two cutoff limits: the lower limit at x and the upper limit at 100 - x percentiles.
 Default value: 10.
 	-s	Suffix for output files
+  -a	gff annotation file of target genome (NCBI)

 	-h  show this help text"
 ```